martyromero/martyromero.github.io/_posts/2020-3-09-pastor-walter-night.md

 ## His name was Walter Night
 It's sad to look back and think of him as my religious rival.
 That is what he was at the time though.
 I remember the first conversation that I had with him.
-I called him a "false prophet" and a "spiritual fear mongoer."
+I called him a "false prophet" and a "spiritual fear monger."
 I told him that in order for him to find truth, he needed to have a desire for it and that I wasn't impressed by what I saw.
 He responded by taking my companion and I out for pizza.

 I had a dream about him last night.
 It wasn't so much a dream about him as much as it was a feeling in my dream that I was spending time with him, but he wasn't really there.
 I wanted to look him up again to see his face.
 I found the article writen in the [Rockport Pilot](http://www.rockportpilot.com/people/article_e434e962-181e-5c34-824f-c74250d1c455.html) about his passing.
 He looks so young and so much thinner than I remember him.
 To my 23 year old Mormon mind, he was the "fat pastor that liked to bible-bash Mormon misionaries" and I was going to be his match.